SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering

-Inspired by \cite{kant2020spatially}, we also construct a Positional Relation-Aware (PRA) Attention Layer over all textual and visual features with a causal attention mask applied to the decoder to obtain spatially attended features $F_{s}$.
-Outputs $F_{sg}$ from the SRA Attention Layer are combined with $F_{s}$ to become the input to the Multimodal Transformer encoders~\cite{vaswani2017tranformer}.
+Inspired by \cite{kant2020spatially}, we also construct a directed complete spatial graph over the object features $V_{obj}’$ and OCR token features $V_{ocr}’$ in $V’$, where each edge corresponds to one of the spatial relationship types according to their relative positions.
+Additional edges are also added to connect all the object nodes and OCR tokens to all the question tokens.

+Similar to the SRA attention Layer, the positional relation-aware (PRA) attention layer also uses the structure of the multi-modal transformer encoder with 12 heads as the backbone and permits each head to attend to different subsets of the spatial relationship types.
+All the heads also allow all the objects and OCR tokens to attend to the question's~words.

+Moreover, a causal attention mask is applied for the decoder $D’$ in the PRA attention layer. $D_{(t)}'$ is the answer token generated from the decoder at time step $t$.
+The attention layer can attend to all question tokens, objects and OCR tokens along with the previously decoded entries in the answer $D_{(<t)}'$, without attending to $D_{(>t)}'$, the decoding entries after time step $t$. $T$ and $V'$, obtained from the SA module and GA module, are combined as the input sequence and fed to two subsequent PRA attention layers to obtain spatially attended features $F_{s}$.

+Outputs $F_{sg}$ from the SRA attention layer are combined with $F_{s}$ to become the input to the multi-modal transformer encoders~\cite{vaswani2017tranformer}.
 The combined input allows the model to attend to all input features in a pair-wise manner.
 The multi-word answer in each time step $t$ is decoded using the dynamic pointer network following~\cite{hu2020iterative}.